Challenge Anneka: Channel 5 revival

 On 23 May 2022, it was announced that the series would be revived again, this time on Channel 5 for a four-part series.
-This was shot from September to November 2022: Dementia Village 27-30 Sep; Sprouts 19-21 Oct; Sea Cadets 2-5 Nov; Foal Farm 16-18 Nov.
+This was shot from September to November 2022; the first two broadcast in March 2023, with the postponement of the remaining two - attributed to low ratings - to May 2023 and October 2025 respectively.The 4 episodes achieved ratings of 1.25m, 660k, 520k and 163k.

-Episode 1 (Foal Farm) gained 1.25m viewers for the 90 minute programme on Saturday 18 March 2023 at 8.50pm, with the second episode (Sprouts) losing more than half its viewing audience (660k) on Saturday 25 March 2023 at 8.30pm.
-This resulted in Channel 5 postponing the last two scheduled episodes.
-The penultimate episode (Dementia Special) was transmitted on Sunday 14 May 2023 at 7.30pm (520k) and the final episode (Sea Cadets) was eventually, broadcast over two years later, on Sunday 5 October 2025 at 10.30pm (163k).
+The revival received a mixed reception.
+A review for the i newspaper opined that it lacked "emotional clout" and explicitly suffered from "diminished brand recognition" that mean it struggled to "justify [its] existence" against other similar shows, while a review in The Guardian was more positive, writing that it "is odd for a show that was so of its time [...] to feel as if it has never really been away, but Challenge Anneka slots back into the schedules perfectly well".

 In August 2025, Channel 5 controller Ben Frow announced that the show would not be returning for a new series.
 Speaking at the Edinburgh International Television Festival, Frow stated that "we realised two weeks before we put it out, it's a make up show and they did home renovation shows since then.
 And the world changed so much what Anneka was doing which was innovative 30 years ago it was [different to] now, and we won't go there again."